-Michelle Myers, Ed.D., Dean, School for Education Jan McKinley, Ed.D., Director, Graduate Education Programs
+Michelle Myers, Ed.D., Dean, College of Education and Health Professions Jan McKinley, Ed.D., Director, Graduate Education Programs

-The School for Education at Park University, an institution committed to diversity and best practices, prepares educators to be effective teachers, leaders in their communities, change agents in their schools and advocates for learners.
+The School of Education at Park University, an institution committed to diversity and best practices, prepares educators to be effective teachers, leaders in their communities, change agents in their schools and advocates for learners.

-The School for Education at Park University is to be known as a leader in the preparation of educators who will address the needs, challenges and possibilities of the 21st century.
+The School of Education at Park University is to be known as a leader in the preparation of educators who will address the needs, challenges and possibilities of the 21st century.

-Derived from Park University's vision, mission and core values, the School for Education's vision is to develop leaders in education.
-The SFE's mission, embodied in five goals, is the commitment to prepare teacher candidates to be effective school professionals, reflective change agents, and advocates for equity and excellence.
-The SFE's Conceptual Framework, grounded in sound educational research, theory and practice, is centered on five core beliefs.
-These core beliefs guide the SFE as it nurtures and supports the development of teacher candidates' knowledge, skills and dispositions so they can be leaders and assume the roles of effective school professionals, reflective change agents, and advocates for equity and excellence.
-To confirm that the SFE's vision, mission, goals and core beliefs are being met, the SFE engages an assessment system that continually assesses and evaluates teacher candidates as they progress and transition through the SFE's programs.
-The SFE assessment system strives to be fair and unbiased so as to accurately confirm candidates' competencies of their knowledge, skills and dispositions, and to provide evidence upon which to guide future SFE programming.
+Derived from Park University's vision, mission and core values, the School of Education's vision is to develop leaders in education.
+The SOE's mission, embodied in five goals, is the commitment to prepare teacher candidates to be effective school professionals, reflective change agents, and advocates for equity and excellence.
+The SOE's Conceptual Framework, grounded in sound educational research, theory and practice, is centered on five core beliefs.
+These core beliefs guide the SOE as it nurtures and supports the development of teacher candidates' knowledge, skills and dispositions so they can be leaders and assume the roles of effective school professionals, reflective change agents, and advocates for equity and excellence.
+To confirm that the SOE's vision, mission, goals and core beliefs are being met, the SOE engages an assessment system that continually assesses and evaluates teacher candidates as they progress and transition through the SOE's programs.
+The SOE assessment system strives to be fair and unbiased so as to accurately confirm candidates' competencies of their knowledge, skills and dispositions, and to provide evidence upon which to guide future SOE programming.